Afshaan13/SML5282-Afshaan/page6.md

 <p>&nbsp;</p>

 <p><h1>Additional reading on business individiuals in Spain.</h1></p>
+<p> Hopefully, reading the following section will inspire you on your business journey, wherever it may take you!</p>
 <p><a href="https://www.ranker.com/list/famous-entrepreneurs-from-spain/reference"> RANKED BUSINESS ENTREPRENEURS </a></p>
 <p><a href="https://www.lexington.es/en/blog/young-successful-spanish-entrepreneurs"> NEW BUSINESS NEW RULES </a></p>
  <p> <a href="https://www.thefamouspeople.com/spanish-business-people.php"> THE FAMOUS PEOPLE </a></p>